Motlatsi Khosi, Kala Bopape, and Rainer Ebert

 Research, 2024, Grantee Link >

-South African philosophers Motlatsi Khosi (left), Kala Bopape (center) and Rainer Ebert (right) have been awarded a CAF grant for an inclusive online conference for students and early career practitioners to explore the complex relationship between humans and other animals.
-The conference will create a space for voices that are often excluded in animal ethics, especially from the Global South.
-They write:
+South African philosophers Motlatsi Khosi (left), Kala Bopape (center) and Rainer Ebert (right) were awarded a CAF grant for an inclusive online conference for students and early career practitioners to explore the complex relationship between humans and other animals.
+Following an online call for papers, the trio received 78 abstracts, from which they chose nine, most from the Global South, for the conference, which was called “Humans and Other Animals: Rattling the Paradigm.”
+Each presenter was paired with a mentor to help them prepare their presentation.

 This grant was made possible with the support of the Animals & Society Institute.